wuhibe/alx-higher_level_programming/0x08-python-more_classes/README.md

-# 0x03.
-Python - Data Structures: Lists, Tuples
+# 0x08.
+Python - More Classes and Objects

-This is an **ALX School**  project on Data Structures: Lists, Tuples on python.
+This is an **ALX School**  project on Python More Classes and Objects.

 The source code has to follow certain rules: